Last Updated on

 Accommodation in Nubra Valley – where to stay?

-With the tourism development, there are new accommodation options appearing every year.
-From homestays to luxury guesthouses – you will find options for different budgets in Nubra Valley.
 As of now, I haven’t heard about any hostels in the whole valley.
 If you are a solo budget traveler, your best bet is finding a homestay.
-You can get them within the range 300 – 600 INR per night.
+You can get them within the range 300 – 800 INR per night.

-It is a way better decision to group up in Leh with someone and find better deals together.
-Here are some options for two people:
+It is a way better decision to group up in Leh with fellow travelers and find better deals together.
+Here are some options for two/or more people:

 Mostly, these options will not be available online and you will need to talk to the local families on spot.